Jorge Polanco Preview, Player Props: Twins vs. Guardians

 Guardians Pitching Rankings

+- The 8.1 strikeouts per nine innings put together by the Guardians pitching staff ranks 27th in the league.

-- The Guardians have a 3.90 team ERA that ranks sixth across all MLB pitching staffs.
+- The Guardians have the fifth-ranked team ERA across all league pitching staffs (3.88).

-- Guardians pitchers combine to surrender 140 home runs (1.1 per game), the fourth-fewest in the league.
+- The Guardians allow the fifth-fewest home runs in baseball (142 total, 1.1 per game).

-- The righty's last time out came on Thursday against the Los Angeles Dodgers, when he threw 4 1/3 innings, surrendering five earned runs while giving up eight hits.
+- His most recent time out was on Friday against the Toronto Blue Jays, when the righty went six innings, surrendering two earned runs while giving up six hits.

 © 2023 Data Skrive.
 All rights reserved.